RU09342/lab-6taking-control-over-your-embedded-life-juice-crew-rev-2-1/Open Loop Systems/README.md

 PWM with a low side switch was used to controll the fan because with a variable voltage input to the fan it took about 4 volts for the 5 volt fan to even start moving. whereas with PWM the fan would continue to spin down to 10% duty cycle

+The FR2311 was chosen becuase it is by far the cheapest of all the micoprocessors.

 Decoupling capacitors were used to stabilize the power rails and the adc output from the LM35.

 ## System Modeling